Skip to main content

 Scenario B — Wills incorporating discretionary trust

 James leaves his shares to a discretionary trust.
 The shares are sold after his death and the trustees decide to invest the money to provide an income for Lily.
 After Lily’s death the remaining funds in the trust are appointed to Harry/Harry’s children.
 There is an inheritance tax exit charge based on a maximum of 6% on the proceeds distributed.
-The £2M did not form part of Lily’s estate.
+The £2 million did not form part of Lily’s estate.

 There is a downside for a discretionary trust holding shares.
 The trustees would be obliged to ensure that they are monitoring the business as an investment.
-The Will, however, could give powers to the trustees to delegate some of the duties they owe to appropriately qualified managers appointed to ensure that the beneficiaries of the trust’s interests are protected.
+The will, however, could give powers to the trustees to delegate some of the duties they owe to appropriately qualified managers appointed to ensure that the beneficiaries of the trust’s interests are protected.

 Key man insurance

-Cross option agreements work well when there are other shareholders or business partners who can enter into the agreement as there is a mutual benefit both to the family and the joint owners.
+Cross option agreements work well when there are other shareholders or business partners who can enter into the agreement, as there is a mutual benefit both to the family and the joint owners.

-Key man insurance or key person insurance is a way for a business to insure itself against the financial loss it would suffer if a key person in their business died or was diagnosed with a specified critical illness during the length of the policy.
+Key man insurance or key person insurance is a way for a business to insure itself against the financial loss it would suffer if a key person in their business died or was diagnosed with a specified critical illness during the term of the policy.
 This does not have to be a business owner but it could be.

 Incapacity and Lasting Powers of Attorney (LPA)

 To cover such an eventuality, a business owner may look to put in place an LPA.
-By doing so a business owner can authorise or empower another person to make financial and business decisions on their behalf.
+By doing so, a business owner can authorise or empower another person to make financial and business decisions on their behalf.

 Historically, general powers of attorney were used when a business owner was going abroad.
 However, the problem with a general power is that it fails if a business owner loses the mental capacity to make their own decisions, which is one of the very times it is most needed.
-This is where an LPA comes in as it lasts or remains valid even if the business owner has lost mental capacity.
+This is where an LPA comes in, as it remains valid even if the business owner has lost mental capacity.

 When do Lasting Powers of Attorney Apply?